 Clinics, Internships, and Externships

-The Family Court Assistance Project is a clinical program designed to help make the legal system more accessible to low-income, unrepresented people with divorce, post-divorce, paternity, and restraining order matters.
+The Family Court Clinic is a clinical program designed to help make the legal system more accessible to low-income, unrepresented people with divorce, post-divorce, paternity, and restraining order matters.
 Students do not serve as advocates, but rather as facilitators/mediators, working with the parties to prepare cases for decision.
 Students undergo in-depth skills training in interviewing, counseling, and negotiations, and learn the nuts and bolts of family law.

 Students in the Family Law Project represent incarcerated clients in family law issues, including divorce, paternity, child support, physical placement, and guardianship.
 Students gain hands-on experience in all aspects of the practice of family and civil law, including interviewing and counseling clients; examining and analyzing ethical issues; negotiating with an opposing party, opposing counsel, and/or a guardian ad litem; drafting court documents; interviewing witnesses; and preparing for and conducting court hearings.
 The Family Law Project is a three-semester commitment that may begin in the summer after the student's first or second year.